 Paralysis in an accident can occur in cases of personal injury * and usually occurs because of nerve damage.
-Paralysis is a secondary effect of an injury, in that while you may suffer a back injury, it may cause paralysis to another part of your body.
+Paralysis is a secondary effect of an injury.
+While you may suffer a back injury, it may cause paralysis to another part of your body.
 For example, an injury to the middle of the spinal cord may cause paralysis in your legs and feet.

 In personal injury cases *, paralysis occurs in incidents where a person suffers a traumatic brain injury * or spinal cord injury.
-The spinal cord acts as a relay system for the brain, and if the spinal cord or brain are insured the brain is unable to send or receive signals to and from certain parts of the body and is unable to sense touch in the affected area – this is essentially what paralysis is.
+The spinal cord acts as a relay system for the brain.
+If the spinal cord or brain are insured the brain is unable to send or receive signals to and from certain parts of the body.
+Therefore the brain is unable to sense touch in the affected area – this is essentially what paralysis is.

 Incomplete vs complete spinal cord injuries

-Complete spinal cord injuries, on the other hand, occurs when the nerves in the spinal cord are completely severed or compressed as a result of a traumatic accident, this makes it impossible for the signals to travel up and down the spine and the injured person will have lost all movement and senses in the affected area.
+Complete spinal cord injuries, on the other hand, occurs when the nerves in the spinal cord are completely severed or compressed as a result of a traumatic accident.
+This makes it impossible for the signals to travel up and down the spine.
+On top of this the injured person will have lost all movement and senses in the affected area.

 Paralysis and personal injury claims *

 A personal injury claim * involving paralysis is looked upon a little differently in comparison to an accident where somebody suffers a superficial injury that will heal relatively quickly.
 If a person suffers a brain or spinal cord injury * through no fault of their own, the legal remedy they seek would take into account the injuries they sustained and the effect the paralysis will have on their quality of life.
 As well as this medical costs and future costs relating to the injury and paralysis may also be factored into any settlement awarded.

 While there are many types and degrees of paralysis, the conditions that have been seen are:

 - Permanent –the injured person may never regain control of the paralysed area